- 700 AI BioTech companies and 100 corporations that develop drugs

 Collaboration of Asian Companies with Big Pharma

-Note: the central column (red) defines the pharmaceutical corporations and side columns (blue) defines AI companies that have collaborations with pharma companies from the central column.
+Note: the central column (red) defines the pharmaceutical corporations, and side columns (blue) define AI companies that have collaborations with pharma companies from the central column.

 These companies demonstrate increasing commitment to probing the grounds in the AI space — by investing into internal programs, as well as partnering with external AI vendors to pilot programs in drug discovery and other research areas.

-All of the deals were categorized as the ones aiming at saving costs and increasing operational efficiency due to the character of the services provided.
+All deals were categorized as aiming to save costs and increase operational efficiency, due to the nature of the services provided.

 Rise of AI in Drug Development: Disease Area

-AI tools are increasingly being applied in drug discovery against different disease areas.
+AI tools are increasingly being applied to drug discovery for different disease areas.
 One of the most popular areas is oncology.
-With this growing global burden of oncology diseases, discovery of cancer treatment is one of the most significant public health challenges of the 21st century.
+With the growing global burden of oncology diseases, discovery of cancer treatments is one of the most significant public health challenges of the 21st century.

-Immunology is in second place, and 21% of companies use their AI technologies for finding treatment of immunological diseases.
+Immunology is in second place, and 21% of companies use their AI technologies for find treatment for immunological diseases.

-Less percentage of programs aim to develop drugs in the field of neurology and inflammation the treatment of which requires the development of new targets.
-Other less popular areas are Cardiovascular, Gastro Intestinal, Orphan and Metabology diseases.
+A lower percentage of programs aims to develop drugs in the field of neurology and inflammation as those treatments require the development of new targets.
+Other less popular areas are Cardiovascular, Gastro Intestinal, Orphan and Metabolic diseases.

-Rise of AI in Drug Development in USA, China and UK: Publications
+Rise of AI in Drug Development in US, China and UK: Publications

-On this graph you can see number of publication during the last 10 years for USA, China and UK that have such terms as AI, Machine Learning, Artificial Intelligence or Deep Learning together with Pharmaceuticals, Drugs, Drug Development, Drug Discovery, Virtual Screening, Drug Design or Clinical trials.
+On this graph you can see number of publications during the last 10 years for US, China and that have such terms as AI, Machine Learning, Artificial Intelligence or Deep Learning together with Pharmaceuticals, Drugs, Drug Development, Drug Discovery, Virtual Screening, Drug Design or Clinical trials.

-Rise of AI in Drug Development in USA, China and UK: Clinical Trials
+Rise of AI in Drug Development in US, China and UK: Clinical Trials

-In this table, you can see the number of registered clinical trials for the USA, China, and UK that have such terms as AI, Machine Learning, Artificial Intelligence, or Deep Learning and that have been registered with mentioned phases of clinical trials.
-The biggest part of them is related to diagnostic devices and based on the number of registered clinical trials, China is a leader in promoting AI in Healthcare.
+In this table, you can see the number of registered clinical trials for the US, China, and UK that have such terms as AI, Machine Learning, Artificial Intelligence, or Deep Learning, and that have been registered with the specified phases of clinical trials.
+Most of them are related to diagnostic devices, and based on the number of registered clinical trials, China is the leader in promoting AI in Healthcare.

-Since 2017, China has continuously introduced medical AI-related policies, and the regulation has been clear and implemented, During last 2 years, the introduction of data security law and personal information protection law has put forwards higher requirements for medical AI enterprises to use patients' personal medical data.
+Since 2017, China has continuously introduced medical AI-related policies, and the regulation has been clear and implemented.
+During the last 2 years, the introduction of data security law and personal information protection law has put forward a higher requirement for medical AI enterprises to use patients' personal medical data.

 Drug Candidates Designed by AI: Asia